SQLite EF Core Database Provider Limitations

-You can workaround some of these limitations by manually writing code in your migrations to perform a table rebuild.
-A table rebuild involves renaming the existing table, creating a new table, copying data to the new table, and dropping the old table.
+You can workaround some of these limitations by manually writing code in your migrations to perform a rebuild.
+Table rebuilds involve creating a new table, copying data to the new table, dropping the old table, renaming the new table.
 You will need to use the

 Sql(string) method to perform some of these steps.

 See Making Other Kinds Of Table Schema Changes in the SQLite documentation for more details.

 Unlike other databases, SQLite doesn't include a procedural language.
 Because of this, there is no way to generate the if-then logic required by the idempotent migration scripts.

 If you know the last migration applied to a database, you can generate a script from that migration to the latest migration.

 dotnet ef migrations script CurrentMigration

 dotnet ef database update to apply migrations.
 Starting in EF Core 5.0, you can specify the database file when running the command.

 dotnet ef database update --connection "Data Source=My.db"